OpenNews/srccon-lead/logistics.md

 Coming from the airport, there is a commuter train that also gets you into Center City or cabs have flat rate fares into the neighborhoods where the venue and hotels are located.

+The Fleisher Art Memorial is in a residential neighborhood, with lots of shops, restaurants, and activities just a few blocks away.
+It's a really pleasant walk from nearby neighborhoods, on a planned grid system to make it easier to navigate, with the venue between 7th and 8th Streets and just a few blocks south of South Street.

 For accessing the venue, it is not on a subway line this year.
 The 47 bus will get you closest to the venue, which goes south down 8th street and north up 7th street, with a stop on the block of the venue.
 A few blocks north of the venue, you could take the 40 bus and get off at 8th and South Streets and walk four blocks south.
 There are additional bus routes and subway options approximately a 20-minute walk from the venue.

 We are looking into other accessibility options.
 If you have any questions or would like more information about other ways to access the venue, [please let us know](mailto:srccon@opennews.org).